JustenRickert/justenrickert-old-user-page/_posts/2017-06-05-colorless-green-ideas-sleep-furiously.md

 his parents interrupt his progress and tell him he needs to go to bed.
 The child wants nothing else but to finish the work he's started.
 He begins to see his motivation crumbling before his eyes.
-How could he possibly ever find again the determination he's set himself to for finishing this project?
+How could he possibly ever find again the determination he's set for himself to finish this project?
 Tears begin to well up in his eyes.
 He begins to become emotional over it.
 He cannot stand that his own parents would make him feel this way when it should have been obvious to them how passionate he had become over the project.
 Now he must angrily retreat to his room, where for many moments he will lie awake before drifting to sleep furiously.